Lumcoin/leaf-type-mixture/README.md

 In this study, we focus on optimizing spectral band combinations, compositing methods, and hyperparameters for various regression models to enhance Sentinel-2 Level-2A data for predicting leaf type mixtures.
 The experiments are broken down into:

 1. **Band Importance:** We conduct a systematic evaluation using recursive feature elimination (RFE) with a random forest model to identify significant bands and indices.
-2. **Compositing:** The best temporal windows and compositing methods are selected to refine the dataset.
+2. **Compositing:** The best number of composites per year and compositing methods are selected to refine the dataset.
 3. **Hyperparameter Tuning:** Hyperparameters for multiple regression models are optimized to improve performance.
 4. **Generalization:** We evaluate the best model's generalization capability across unseen temporal windows and experimental sites.